arthur-peka/Raptorex/README.md

 Raptorex
 ========

-This is an open-source forum engine.
+This is a minimalistic open-source forum engine.
 It's built upon EF 6 (will upgrade when 7 is stable), Web API and Knockout *or* Angular on the front-end.
 Code-first database is used to ease the development (and maintenance).

+Project's main philosophy (i.e. development approach) is "Make things as simple as possible, but not simpler".

 ## Roadmap